tarikadnan98/Jira-Task/README.md

      b.
 Password: Password of Jira server.

     c.
-Lead: Provide a valid Lead username to whome the Project will be assigned.
+Lead: Provide a valid Lead username to whom the Project will be assigned.

     d.
 Server: Provide your Server IP of Name, e.g. 127.0.0.1, Localhost etc.